Skip to content

 • Install AirBeamTV on your Windows PC or Mac.

-• Open AirBeamTV and select your Roku from the device list.
+• Open AirBeamTV and select your Roku.

 • Click Start Mirroring.
 Your laptop screen appears on the TV.